NightOwlCoder/docZ/weblab-mcp/phase-1/weblab-mcp-observability-guide.md

 ## Overview

-The Weblab MCP server now includes comprehensive observability features that automatically collect and report usage metrics to answer common stakeholder questions like:
+The Weblab MCP server now includes complete observability features that automatically collect and report usage metrics to answer common stakeholder questions like:

 - **"How many users are using the weblab MCP?"**
 - **"Which tools are most popular?"**